 International emergency telephone number

 In the event of a medical emergency at home or abroad, please dial the emergency telephone number shown on the reverse of your insurance card.
 We are available for you on this number around the clock, seven days a week.Up

 Details on the chip

-Why does my Helsana Card have a microchip?
+Why does my insurance card a microchip?

 First, as a health insurer, we have to make certain administrative data available to doctors, pharmacies and hospitals.
 This data is stored on the microchip.
 Second, it's the law: if you have health insurance in Switzerland, you have to be in possession of an EU-compliant insurance card with a microchip*.

 * Insurance Card Ordinance and Art.
 42a of the Federal Health Insurance Act (applies to basic insurance only)

 The microchip enables doctors, pharmacies and hospitals to call up your administrative data.
 This simplifies the billing process.
 The microchip serves as an access key to the online procedure (see column on the right).
 You can store your emergency medical data on the microchip and protect it by means of a PIN.

 In the "online procedure", doctors, pharmacies and hospitals can ask us to verify whether the administrative data on your card is up to date.
 They can also call up information on your insurance cover.